 The onset of the COVID-19 pandemic in early 2020 did result in some changes to the working and control environment with remote and virtual working becoming the norm in HBFI.
 As a result, HBFI introduced a number of procedural and control changes.
 Under HBFI's risk and control framework, management carried out a full risk assessment of the COVID-19 impact on the control environment.
-We confirm that the controls both existing and those introduced as a result of COVID-19 continue to be effective.
+As the impact of COVID-19 diminishes, these controls have been subsumed into standard controls.